ayandey1359/palmerpenguins-da/README.md

-# Palmer-Penguins Data Analysis - Repository
+# Palmer-Penguins Data Analysis - Repository.
 palmer-penguins is a extremely popular data set in the Data Science.This project is about Exploratory Data Analysis (EDA) of palmer-penguins dataset.
 **Language:** R Programming
 ---